 Alternatively you can download the HAProxy source code and build it on your environment by following the README bundled with the HAProxy source code tarball.

 HAProxy supports ALPN only if built with OpenSSL 1.0.2 or greater.
-Alternatively, HAProxy supports NPN when built with OpenSSL 1.0.1 or greater.
-You must upgrade OpenSSL if you have a version earlier than 1.0.1.
 Use

 haproxy -vvto know with which OpenSSL version HAProxy has been built.